Choosing an online mutual fund investment platform – is it an important decision to make when you are starting to invest?

 This might seem like a long list, but trust me, every one of these aspects will come into play at some point of time in your investment journey.
 You don’t want to be struggling or left without options when the need arises.

 Additional criteria for MF platforms offering regular plans

 If a platform offers only regular plans to you, then you should expect more from them.
 Why?
 Regular plans, over the long term, end up costing you more.
 And for what you are paying, you should get more from these services.
 So, what more should you expect?

 - Advisory services: Although there are regulatory strictures on what level of advisory services such entities can provide, you should expect some personal counseling from such platforms.
 A review of your existing MF portfolio, risk profiling you and creating portfolios for your needs, periodic maintenance reviews, and assigned advisor are some of the services that you should ask for and be provided with.

 - More than just feature complete: You should expect such platforms to be luxury versions of your regular MF platforms.
 Flexibility of SIP investing, ability to manage family investments, research services, alert mechanisms on market movements, automated insights into portfolios – any and all combination of these features should be present in the platform to give you powerful options.

-Choosing a platform for investments is different from choosing a platform for, say, loans or insurance.
+Choosing an online mutual fund investment platform is different from choosing a platform for, say, loans or insurance.
 The latter activities are very infrequent activities, but investments are something that require regular monitoring and upkeep.
 So it’s important to choose right.
 Hope this list of evaluation criteria will help you make a wiser choice.
 Much of this article was driven, naturally, from my own experiences creating and managing a mutual fund platform at FundsIndia.